jilieryuyi/wing-doc/README.md

 no context dependent,
 so it can use in any php file system

-#how to use? or use composer autoload
+#how to use? or you can use composer autoload
     include "Doc.php";
     include "WClass.php";
     include "WDoc.php";